Biomechanics is the science concerned with the internal and external forces acting on the human body and the effects produced by these forces.

-Whilst a body is in the air it is subject to a downward acceleration, due to gravity, of approximately 9.81m/s²
+While a body is in the air, it is subject to a downward acceleration, due to gravity, of approximately 9.81m/s²

 Vectors and scalars

-Distance and speed can be described in terms of magnitude (amount) and are known as scalars.
-Displacement, velocity and acceleration require magnitude and direction and are known as vectors.
+Distance and speed can be described in magnitude (amount) and are known as scalars.
+Displacement, velocity, and acceleration require magnitude and direction, known as vectors.

 Components of a vector

-Figure 2 indicates the angle of release of the medicine ball is 35° and the velocity at release as 12 metres/second.
+Figure 2 indicates the angle of release of the medicine ball is 35°, and the velocity at release is 12 metres/second.

 Let us now consider the distance the medicine ball will travel horizontally (its displacement).